Invariant laminations for irreducible automorphisms of free groups: Introduction

 This result raises the question, what the precise conditions are, which allow one to deduce for perpendicular pairs $(T, \mu) \in \cvnbar \times \curr$ the analogous conclusion, i.e. that $L^2(T) = \diagclos(\supp (\mu))$.
 A necessary condition for such a conclusion is that $\mu$ ``fills out'' enough of the available room in $\FN$ which is ``potentially dual'' to $T$.
 Making such an indication precise takes more room than available here in the introduction.
 We will discuss those matters below in section \ref{discussion}.

 A second result of this paper, which is stronger than Theorem \ref{main-thm}, concerns the structure of the lamination $L^2(T_+)$.
-The proof of this result is really the main purpose of this paper; we show below how to derive Theorem \ref{main-thm} from the following:
+The proof of this Theorem \ref{main-result2} is really the main purpose of this paper; we show below how to derive Theorem \ref{main-thm} from it.
+Theorem \ref{main-result2} is also the crucial ingredient in our follow-up paper \cite{KL-CT} on the fibers of the Cannon-Thurston map for iwip automorphisms of $\FN$.